-- Are metadata records needed for datasets and databases that are provided by non-USGS authors and are subsequently included in USGS datasets, databases, or publications?
+- Are metadata records needed for scientific datasets and databases that are provided by non-USGS authors and are subsequently included in USGS datasets, databases, or publications

-- Are the output data generated by a model simulation subject to the metadata requirement?
+- Are the output data generated by a model simulation also subject to the metadata requirement?

-- Do summary data tables in information products such as USGS series or outside publications (i.e., journals) need metadata?
+- Do summary data tables in information products such as USGS series or outside publications (for example, journals) need metadata?